by Tim Gilmore, 6/18/2012

 In any case, the detective thought, the early and mid-1970s were a different time, and the Dunehouses are different houses.
 They don’t announce themselves with a fanfare.
 The sloping sides and roof are covered in green grass.
 It’s easy to miss them and walk right by them.
 And they were built with energy conservation and environmental concerns in mind.

 The two houses are built like housing pods inside their dunes, side by side, and they look out at the ocean and dream.
 Each house has two levels inside, the upper one for sleeping.
 They are as wide as they are high.
 The inside walls are blond wood and white concrete softly contoured.

-At Morgan’s own house next door, the architect told her the proportions of the rectangular interior of the Dunehouses are golden.
+At Morgan’s own house next door, the architect told the detective the proportions of the rectangular interior of the Dunehouses are golden.
 Did she know what this meant?
-The detective said she did.
+She said she did.
 She understood the Golden Ratio, the Ratio of Pheidias, the Divine Proportion, the Fibonacci Series, the spiral whose proportion is 1:1.618.

 Morgan’s own house is a partial pyramid.
 More accurately, it’s two massive triangles meeting to make an A-frame.
 Inside the lovely reddish brown of cedar-planked walls, beneath an extraordinarily high ceiling down from which sunlight showers from a clerestory, the detective and the architect looked through great windows toward the ocean.